Neighborhood Opportunity Grants

 → Any relevant supplemental materials.

-→ Applications must be submitted through our online portal, which will open on August 14, 2023, and close on September 26, 2023.
+→ Applications must be submitted through our online portal.

 → You may be asked to meet with HLF staff and board members to discuss your application.